jadamoto/Linuxdeploy-extfs/README.md

-Mount & unmount external file system on Linuxdeploy
+Mount and unmount external file system on Linuxdeploy